Biden demands faster drop in gas prices as oil tumbles - KESQ

 Of course, the oil industry was in deep distress just two years ago.
 Oil prices crashed, with US crude turning negative for the first time ever, driving gasoline prices dramatically lower.

-The National Association of Convenience Stores, a trade group that represents the fuel retailing industry, did not respond to a request for comment.
+The National Association of Convenience Stores, a trade group that represents the fuel retailing industry, acknowledged in a blog post Wednesday that retailers might not immediately slash prices after an oil rally “to make up for the margin they lost during the price increase.”

+“On any given day, retailers don’t know where wholesale prices could be heading, so they try to recapture lost margin as quickly as possible—because they don’t know if wholesale prices may rise and margins could tighten,” the NACS said in the post.

+The industry group also pointed out that one complicating factor is that the fuels industry is currently going through its annual government-mandated transition to summer-blend fuels.

 There is some academic research that supports the argument from the White House.